BrunoComitre/Solarpunk/README.md

-# Kernels-Study
+<h1 align="center"> Kernels-Study </h1>

-This is my collection of scripts for Python, TensorFlow & Keras for my own learning & reference.
+> This is my collection of scripts for Python, TensorFlow & Keras for my own learning & reference

+> Status: Development 🚧

-Focus on Geoprocessing
+> Focus on Geoprocessing

+&nbsp;

-# data_study
+## data_study

 A Data Science repository to:
 - Kaggle's studies.